inet-framework/inet-tutorials/wireless/doc/step6.rst

 on the shared transmission medium.
 CSMA has several variants, we'll use CSMA/CA (where CA stands for collision avoidance).
-In this protocol, a node that has data to send first waits for the channel to become idle, and then it also waits for random backoff period.
+In this protocol, a node that has data to send first waits for the channel to become idle, and then it also waits for a random backoff period.
 If the channel was still idle during the backoff, the node can actually start transmitting.
-Otherwise the procedure starts over, possibly with an updated range for the backoff period.
-We expect that the use of CSMA will improve throughput, as there will be less collisions, and the medium will be utilized better.
+Otherwise, the procedure starts over, possibly with an updated range for the backoff period.
+We expect that the use of CSMA will improve throughput, as there will be fewer collisions, and the medium will be utilized better.

 The model